-You might not be able to gather ’round your game table for an evening of friendly competition (and probably plenty of snacks), but self-isolation doesn’t have to mean the end of all group games.
-From virtual trivia to titles that test your artistic skills, here are seven fun and funny games to play from afar with your go-to game night crew.
+In the internet age, you don’t all need to be in the same room to enjoy a group game.
+From virtual trivia to titles that test your artistic skills, here are 10 fun and funny games you can play from afar with your go-to game night crew.

-Kahoot! is a great platform for educators who want to post online quizzes for their students—or even host live quiz sessions—and it’s also a fantastic way for you to keep your weekly trivia tradition going while bars are closed.
+Kahoot! is a great platform for educators who want to post online quizzes for their students—or even host live quiz sessions—and it’s also a fantastic way for you to get a weekly trivia tradition going among friends.
 A basic Kahoot! account is free and allows you to host a trivia game with up to 10 people.
 There are tons of existing quizzes to choose from, which you can filter by subject and grade level, or you can create your own.
-After you click “Play,” “Host,” and then “Classic,” you’ll be given a number code to send to the other players, who can enter it at Kahoot.it or through the Kahoot! app.
+Once your quiz is ready to go, you’ll be given a number code to send to the other players, who can enter it at Kahoot.it or through the Kahoot! app.
 Your friends will submit their answers on their own devices, but the questions will pop up on your (the host’s) screen, so you’ll also need to video chat with your friends and share your screen with them.

 Similar to Kahoot!, Quiplash involves sending your friends a code (which they’ll enter at Jackbox.TV) and then sharing your screen with them via video chat so they can see the prompts and submit their responses on their own devices.
 Players are given a silly prompt—"an inventive way to get rid of head lice," for example—which they answer in the goofiest, most creative way possible.
 Two answers are then anonymously displayed on the screen, and the other players vote for their favorite.
 Quiplash costs $10 on Amazon, accommodates three to eight players, and guarantees at least a few laughing fits.
 (Jackbox has a variety of other hilarious games available for individual purchase or in party packs, which you can check out here.)